The full name of Yad La-Shiryon is The Armored Corps Memorial Site and Museum at Latrun. And it is one of the most diverse tank museums in the world.

 Child (5 – 15): 20 NIS

-If you have the Matmon card, in other words, if you have the annual membership to National Parks And Nature Reserves in Israel, then by presenting it, you will get a 20% discount.
-Another option to get 20% off is printing this coupon and present it at the entrance.
+If you have the Matmon card, in other words, if you have an annual membership to National Parks And Nature Reserves in Israel, then by presenting it, you will get a 20% discount.
+Another option to get 20% off is printing this coupon and showing it at the entrance.

-And the entrance on Independence Day is free.
+And the entrance on Independence Day is usually free.

 Introduction